Fast neutrino flavor conversions in one-dimensional core-collapse supernova models with and without muon creation: Introduction

-The goal of our work is to assess the potential impact of muon creation on the presence of ELN crossings.
-More specifically, we use two sets of data: \begin{itemize} \item D1, provided by one-dimensional simulations discussed in Ref. \cite{Bollig:2020} for a 18.6 and 20$M_\odot$ progenitors (adopting the SFHo equation of state \cite{Hempel:2011mk,Steiner:2012rk}), both with and without muon creation. \item D2, presented already in Ref. \cite{Tamborra:2017ubu}, it includes 11, 15 and 25$M_\odot$ progenitors (adopting the LS220 equation of state), where muon creation was not included. \end{itemize}
+The goal of our work is to assess the potential impact of muons on the presence of crossings in the $e\mu$, $e\tau$ and $\mu\tau$ sectors.
+More specifically, we use two sets of data: \begin{itemize} \item D1, provided by one-dimensional simulations discussed in Ref. \cite{Bollig:2020} for a 18.6 and 20$M_\odot$ progenitors (adopting the SFHo equation of state \cite{Hempel:2011mk,Steiner:2012rk}), both with and without muons. \item D2, presented already in Ref. \cite{Tamborra:2017ubu}, it includes 11, 15 and 25$M_\odot$ progenitors (adopting the LS220 equation of state), where muons were not included. \end{itemize}

 In these two data sets we look for the presence of ELN crossings through the method proposed in Ref. \cite{Abbar:2020fcl}, which is based on the moments of the neutrino angular distributions.
 In D1 we find that ELN crossings are relatively common in one-dimensional SN simulations and they occur both below (post-shock region) and above (pre-shock region) the SN shock.
-This happens regardless of the inclusion of muon creation, though its inclusion makes crossings more numerous, or equivalently easier to capture with the moments.
-Furthermore, the inclusion of muon creation interestingly allows for a number of ELN crossings in the $\mu\tau$ sector, whereas none are otherwise expected.
-In D2 we do not find crossings in the post-shock SN region.
-We believe that such a discrepancy with the results of D1 is due to non equal theoretical inputs in the corresponding numerical models.
+This happens regardless of the inclusion of muons, though in their presence crossings are more numerous, or equivalently easier to capture with the moments.
+Furthermore, the inclusion of muons interestingly allows for a number of ELN crossings in the $\mu\tau$ sector, whereas none are otherwise expected.
+Adopting the same method in D2 we do not find any crossing neither in the pre-shock nor in the post-shock region (at least at low radial distances).
+As we explain later in Section V, such a discrepancy with the results of D1 might be due to non equal theoretical inputs in the corresponding numerical models.

-In D2 the neutrino angular distributions are also available so one can look directly at these for a crossing search.
-Using this unique opportunity we confirm the results obtained for D1 with some additional insights.
+In D2 the neutrino angular distributions are also available, so one can look directly at these for a crossing search.
+Using this unique opportunity we confirm that crossings occur both above and below the shock.
+Nevertheless some differences remain with the results obtained with D1.